vega/vega-datasets/datapackage.md

 monarchs.json
 ### description
 A chronological list of English and British monarchs from Elizabeth I through George IV.
-Each entry includes:

-The dataset contains two intentional inaccuracies to maintain compatibility with the [Wheat and Wages](https://vega.github.io/vega/examples/wheat-and-wages/) example visualization:
+Contains two intentional inaccuracies to maintain compatibility with the [Wheat and Wages](https://vega.github.io/vega/examples/wheat-and-wages/) example visualization:
 1. the start date for the reign of Elizabeth I is shown as 1565, instead of 1558;
 2. the end date for the reign of George IV is shown as 1820, instead of 1830.